 (Module 6) (Doemens Campus) - The primary purpose of this 1-week module is to expose students to the challenges of running a packaging brewery.
-They will also learn the importance of anticipating competition, regulatory and supply chain challenges, and their impact on the planning and budgeting processes, as well as the overall financial health of the brewery.
+Students will learn the importance of planning and budgeting, both areas where they may currently, or soon, will need to contribute to.
+They will also learn the importance of anticipating competition regulatory and supply chain challenges, and their impact on the planning and budgeting processes, as well as the overall financial health of the brewery.